nus-cs2113-AY2223S1/tp/docs/UserGuide.md

+# RecipEditor
 RecipEditor is a hybrid CLI-GUI application that allows you to manage your recipes

 - [Quick Start](#quick-start)
 - [Features](#features)